ayush-gupte/cloud-portfolio/aws-core-projects/secure-static-website/README.md

-# Project 1 — Secure Static Website on AWS
+# Secure Static Website on AWS

 ## Objective
 Deploy a static website using Amazon S3 with basic security controls.